 Click on the menu again and select ‘PC Audio Codecs‘.

-Once again, open the drop-down menu and select ‘High Definition Audio Codecs‘.
+Once again, open the drop-down menu and click on ‘High Definition Audio Codecs‘.

 This should lead you to the drivers’ page where you can choose which version to download.